How Do We Minimize Fear?

-Graceful Departure Pet Center is excited to be the world’s first End of Life Certified Fear Free℠ Practice!
+Graceful Departure Pet Center was the world’s first End of Life Certified Fear Free℠ Practice!
 After an intense 4 month process with every team member working together to prepare for our inspection, we passed!
+Since we no longer have our clinic and strictly work in our clients’ homes, we gave up our Fear Free℠ Practice Certification but we still continue to use the same techniques in the home setting.

-Fear Free℠ techniques take your pet’s emotional needs into account, not just their physical needs.
-Fear Free℠ takes the “Pet” out of “Petrified” and puts the “Treat” into “Treatment.”
-We will be observing your pet’s body language to guide which techniques we use.
+We will be observing your pet’s body language to guide which techniques we use to help minimize any anxiety, stress, and fear.
 These may include using species specific pheromones, Harp Enrichment Therapy music, tossing treats to your pet, positioning ourselves at a distance or facing away from your pet, not making eye contact, and gentle and respectful restraint techniques to minimize any fear, anxiety, and stress your pet may be feeling.

-Some signs of fear, anxiety, and stress can include:
+Some signs of anxiety, stress, and fear can include:

 - Whale eye (showing the whites of their eyes) or looking away